buildbuddy-io/buildbuddy/website/blog/buck2.md

 - There are still too many foot guns that come with the new tool (as documented above).

-- There is not enough configurations and/or documentation to support large-scale enterprise user.
+- There is not enough configurations and/or documentation to support large-scale enterprise users.

 - Users are expected to be hands-on with the code base.
 If you don't know Rust... well you better learn it first.